michalbe/fruu/readme.md

 ### What
 Fruu is the simplest text presentation tool ever.
-Is renders a single word or two per slide, using [Proton](https://github.com/a-jie/Proton), WebGL particle emitter (simple 'clipart' like images are also supported).
+It renders a single word or two per slide, using [Proton](https://github.com/a-jie/Proton), WebGL particle emitter (simple 'clipart' like images are also supported, read below).

 ---
 ### Why